Leran10/StatsAidR/README.md

    view_all_plots(plots, type = "numeric")  # View only numeric plots
    view_all_plots(plots, pause = FALSE)  # View without pauses
    ```

+### Troubleshooting Missing Data Analysis

+If you encounter errors with `analyze_missing_patterns()`:

+1. Try using `analyze_missing_patterns(data, plot = FALSE)` to skip visualizations
+2. Make sure you have the latest version of the package which includes robust RStudio error handling

 ## Key Features